 The Best Advice for Student Teachers

 Student teaching is one of the most exciting times in the journey to becoming a teacher.
 I can still remember waking up on my first morning of student teaching and thinking about how I was finally a real teacher!
 My cooperating teacher was amazing and shared a lot of advice with me during my student teaching.
 I’ve also hosted several student teachers of my own and I’m here to share some real advice for student teaching that will not only help you while you’re student teaching but will also help you during those first years as a new teacher.

 Write everything down

 One of the best pieces of advice for student teachers is to write anything and everything down.
 You will be doing so many things that there is no possible way to remember them all.
 Get yourself a cute notebook, or create a Google Doc, whatever works for you, and just take great notes.
 Write down things your cooperating teacher does, says, questions she/he asks students.
 Write down how lessons went, how you felt during observations, dealing with student behavior, etc. As you think about questions to ask, write those down too.
 And speaking of that…ask all the questions!
 Ask why your cooperating teacher did or said something.
 Now is your chance to get all your questions answered.
 So ask away!

 Take pictures of everything

 This goes along with writing everything down.
 Taking pictures will allow you to remember things when you’re in your own classroom.
-Take pictures of bulletin boards, student projects, the different ways things are organized, and different rooms are set up.
+Take pictures of bulletin boards, student projects, the different ways things are organized, and different rooms set up.
 Don’t just take pictures in the classroom you’re student teaching in.
 Ask other teachers if you can take pictures of their classrooms too.

 Observe as many classrooms as you can